playframework/playframework/documentation/manual/working/javaGuide/main/dependencyinjection/JavaDependencyInjection.md

 @[circular](code/javaguide/di/guice/CircularDependencies.java)

 In this case, `Foo` depends on `Bar`, which depends on `Baz`, which depends on `Foo`.
-So you won't be able to instantate any of these classes.
+So you won't be able to instantiate any of these classes.
 You can work around this problem by using a `Provider`:

 @[circular-provider](code/javaguide/di/guice/CircularDependencies.java)